|Binomial name:||Salvia Hispanica|

-The Chia seed, biologically known as Salvia Hispanica, is a genus of flowering plant from the mint family or Lamiaceae Family.
-It is found extensively in the Southern and Central Mexican region and in Guatemala.
-Codex Mendoza of the 16th century recorded that in pre-Columbian period, the Aztec people extensively cultivated Chia seeds.
+The Chia seed, biologically known as Salvia Hispanica, is a genus of flowering plants from the mint family or Lamiaceae Family.
+It is found extensively in the Southern and Central Mexican regions and in Guatemala.
+Codex Mendoza of the 16th century recorded that in the pre-Columbian period, the Aztec people extensively cultivated Chia seeds.
 Historians admit that it was an important food crop like maize.
-It is also used in places like, Argentina, Paraguay, Mexico, Bolivia and Guatemala.
-People use grounded or whole Chia seeds as a food source or for making nutritious drink.
+It is also used in places like Argentina, Paraguay, Mexico, Bolivia, and Guatemala.
+People use grounded or whole Chia seeds as a food source or for making nutritious drinks.

 Aztec people were the first to cultivate and use Chia seeds from early 3500 B.C.
 In early 1500 B.C to 900 B.C, it was considered as a cash crop in the central Mexico.
 The Aztecs used Chia as the main ingredient in their diet by mixing it with water or with other foodstuff.
 They used it as a beverage or they would mix powdered Chia with flour.
 They also derived oil from Chia seeds.
 People believed it had medicinal value so it was included in medicines too.The Chia seed was cultivated by Toltec and Teotihuacan civilizations in the Mexican valley in between 2600 and 2000 B.C.
 The name Chia literally translates to strength in Mayan; hence it is still believed that the Tarahumara tribe of northwest Mexico is the worlds greatest runners and can run 100 of miles at a time, after drinking a special beverage called Iskiate made from Chia seeds, lemon and fresh water.